Universal-Code-Modules/universal/README.md

 ### DB

 This module should manage interactions with databases.
 For starters: Postgres.
+You should install [pgvector](https://github.com/pgvector/pgvector) extension for embeddings.

-Next: Redis, Mango and Cassandra.
+Next: Redis, Mongo, Cassandra and [Singlestore](https://www.singlestore.com/).

 ### LLM